Master of Management in Hospitality FAQs

 All full-time students who apply for admission are automatically considered for SHA merit-based scholarships.
 Students who are admitted are notified at the time of admission if they have been awarded a scholarship.

-Students are eligible to participate in the Federal Stafford Program if they are:
+Students are eligible to participate in the Federal Direct Loan Program if they are:

 1) U.S. citizens or permanent residents; 2) enrolled in a degree program; 3) registered for at least six credits per semester which are accepted towards the degree program; 4) demonstrate financial eligibility as determined by federal regulations; 5) do not have an outstanding balance from a prior period of enrollment, and 6) making satisfactory academic progress.
-A separate application is required to apply for the Stafford loan.
-The Stafford loan form
+A separate application is required to apply for the Direct loan.

 Federal Graduate PLUS loan